NikhilMukraj/spiking-neural-networks/README.md

     - Basically generalizing `gap_junction` functionality
     - Refactor could be a lattice that implements `IterateAndSpike` but also requires another trait detailing the dynamics of the new gap junction

+- **For now only run electrical only for classifiers and initial models**

 - [Biologically plausible STDP based classifier](https://www.frontiersin.org/articles/10.3389/fncom.2015.00099/full)
   - Only STDP is used
   - Output is dictated as neuron that has the highest firing rate when data is presented